Print

 Instructions

-8. Optional Searing: turn your gas grill on high heat when your chicken almost reaches an internal temperature of 160 degrees F. Once your chicken reaches 160 degrees F. remove it from the smoker and sear it for 1-2 minutes per side on your gas grill.
+5. Optional Searing: turn on a gas grill to a high heat when the chicken almost reaches an internal temperature of 160 degrees F. Then remove the chicken from the smoker and sear it for 1-2 minutes per side on the hot grill.

 Notes

-• Searing: the searing is totally optional, but that is how you can ensure the outside of your chicken isn’t rubbery and is, instead, crispy and delicious.
-If you don’t have a gas grill you can sear on your smoker by removing the chicken and turning your smoker up ALL the way.
+• Searing: the searing step is totally optional, but that is how you can ensure the outside of the chicken isn’t rubbery and is crispy and delicious.
+If you don’t have a gas grill, you can sear on the smoker by removing the chicken and turning the smoker temperature up ALL the way.
 Then sear quickly.

-• Chicken Breast: we recommend using boneless chicken breast, but see the notes in the blog post above if you want to use bone-in chicken breast.
+• Chicken Breasts: we recommend using boneless chicken breasts, but see the notes in the blog post above if you want to use bone-in chicken breast.

 • Smoked Chicken Thighs: we also have a similar recipe for Smoked Chicken Thighs.

-• Whole Smoked Chicken: if you would rather cook a whole chicken try this Whole Smoked Chicken or this Beer Can Chicken.
+• Whole Smoked Chicken: if you would rather cook a whole chicken, try this Whole Smoked Chicken or this Smoked Beer Can Chicken.

 • Wood Chips: I recommend a mesquite, apple or or hickory for this recipe.